Civil war in the home of Mexico’s Sinaloa cartel: Fear grips Culiacan

 In the past in Mexico, when leaders of criminal organisations have been captured or killed, it has often unleashed bloodshed as those below them fight for the suddenly vacant throne.

-As a result, the so-called “kingpin” strategy, first widely used by former President Felipe Calderon has often been questioned.
+As a result, the so-called “kingpin” strategy, first widely used by former President Felipe Calderon, has often been questioned.

 But Lopez Obrador’s government hasn’t been able to stop organised crime from controlling large swaths of the country – or stemming the violence that accompanies that – during his six years in power.